rekalogika/rekalogika-docs/docs/analytics/06-aggregate-function/01-count-sum-max-min.md

 ---
-title: Count, Sum, Max, and Min
+title: Count, Sum, Max, Min
 ---

 These are self-decomposable aggregation functions, which are the simplest form